Telescope imaging beyond the Rayleigh limit in extremely low SNR: Introduction

-The need for accurate estimation of light source characteristics such as localizing them or estimating relative brightness remains crucial in specific applications, such as telescope imaging in astronomy \cite{bao2021quantum}, remote sensing \cite{long2017accurate}, and biomedical microscopy \cite{deschout2014precisely,small2014fluorophore,kim2022deep}.
-Given the diffraction limit constraint, primarily dictated by Rayleigh's criterion defining the minimum resolvable distance between two separate sources, numerous research initiatives have sought to surmount this challenge \cite{frohn2000true,ram2006beyond,tamburini2006overcoming}.
-Recently, the integration of quantum imaging techniques offers the prospect of surpassing the diffraction limit \cite{paris2009quantum,tsang2016quantum}; however, their practical implementation necessitates sophisticated and intricate imaging setups or complex devices like spatial light modulators (SLMs) or digital micromirror chips (DMDs) \cite{tang2016fault,smith2017single}.
-Additionally, many studies have reported results obtained only under controlled laboratory conditions, such as with a predefined number of sources or in the absence of background noise, which plays a crucial role in estimation \cite{kurdzialek2023measurement}.
-Consequently, these outcomes do not adequately address practical, real-world scenarios where delicate tuning may be infeasible and no prior information is available.
+The Rayleigh criterion describes the best resolution of a telescope based on classical optics.
+Sources with a separation smaller than the Rayleigh limit are considered irresolvable, meaning it is not possible to determine the unknown number of sources or their respective positions and brightnesses \cite{Zhou2019BrightnessEstimate}.
+The need for accurate estimation of object (label-free light source) characteristics like location and relative brightness remains crucial in multiple applications, such as space domain awareness \cite{bao2021quantum}, remote sensing \cite{long2017accurate}, and infrared thermal imaging.
+Due to the prevalence of this Rayleigh constraint, numerous research initiatives have sought to surmount this challenge \cite{frohn2000true,ram2006beyond,tamburini2006overcoming}.
+Recently, the integration of quantum imaging techniques offers the prospect of surpassing the diffraction limit \cite{paris2009quantum,tsang2016quantum}; however, their practical implementation necessitates intricate imaging setups or complex devices, such as spatial light modulators (SLMs) or digital micromirror chips (DMDs) \cite{tang2016fault,smith2017single}.
+Additionally, many studies have reported results obtained only under controlled laboratory conditions, such as with a predefined number of sources, equal brightness sources, or the absence of background noise, which plays a crucial role in estimation \cite{kurdzialek2023measurement}.
+Consequently, these outcomes do not adequately address practical, real-world scenarios where delicate tuning may be infeasible and acquiring any prior information is impossible.
+We also note that antibunching photon statistics from point dipolar emitters is often used as a quantum resource for super-resolution \cite{Schwartz2021SR_Quantum}.
+However, our work is focused on the fields of remote sensing, thermal imaging, and space domain awareness, where the extended light sources exhibit bunched thermal photon statistics.